 The switching of the Pump cell voltage during WOT and over-run confirms the oxygen sensor to be performing correctly.
 The response to acceleration and deceleration of the engine should be near instant confirming the oxygen sensor response time to be efficient.
 The activity of the Pump cell is normally measured using a milliamp clamp rather than recording the voltage.
 Given the resistance value of the Pump cell circuit is known from the test carried out in Step 2 above, we can convert the recorded Pump cell voltage to a current value using Ohm's law (Current = Volts / Resistance) so removing the need for a milliamps clamp.

-See item 7 below and Example waveform 2 where a math channel is utilised to carry out this calculation and display the Pump cell current as an additional waveform.
+See (Figure 6) where a math channel is utilised to carry out this calculation and display the Pump cell current as an additional waveform.

 Engine running: Confirms the maximum heater circuit current (1.6 amps).
 The heater current waveform should mirror the PWM signal seen at point 6.